apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NCAA Women's Tournament live updates, scores, highlights: South Carolina vs. Oregon State tips off Elite Eight**
+**Widespread multiday severe weather threat kicks off April in central, eastern US**

-You can read more about it [here](https://www.cbssports.com/womens-college-basketball/news/ncaa-womens-tournament-live-updates-scores-highlights-south-carolina-vs-oregon-state-tips-off-elite-eight/live/).
+You can read more about it [here](https://www.foxweather.com/weather-news/severe-weather-tornadoes-plains-midwest-south-mid-atlantic).

 ## Requirements
 - Python 3.8